informatics-sa/Website/root/data/index.md

 A dictionary of exam IDs, where every exam has:
 - `name`: Name of exam in English
 - `date`: Date of exam in format `YYYY/M/D`
-- `problems`: A dictionary of problem ID and Max score
+- `problems`: An array of problem ID
 - `participants`: A dictionary of student ID and an array of integers which is score per task

 ## [`/data/tsts.json`](/data/tsts.json)